helen-tong/kickstarter/README.md

 ## The Data

+I worked with two sets of data for this project.
+One is downloadable Kickstarter datasets that contain detailed information about each campaign.
+However, it does not contain backers comments so I scraped my comments dataset manually.

-There are downloadable Kickstarter datasets that are being scraped monthly.
-The datasets I use have a total of 55 csv files that contain campaigns starting from April of 2009 up until April of 2020.
+The downloadable datasets have a total of 55 csv files that contain campaigns starting from April of 2009 up until April of 2020.
 I started with 204,625 rows and 38 columns of data; after removing duplicate entries, cancelled and live campaigns, irrelevant features, and campaigns with a length of more than 90 days, I was left with 169,591 datapoints to work with.

 The columns that I kept are:
 - Backers Count (number of backers per campaign)